diegoparrilla/sidecart-site/quickstart.md

 [![Boot in SELECT mode in SidecarT](/assets/images/quickstart/select-button.gif)](/assets/images/quickstart/select-button.gif){:.glightbox}
 {: refdef}

-To launch the SidecarT in CONFIGURATOR mode again, simply push the SELECT button for more than a second, wait for the Raspberry Pi Pico W to blink the 'C' in morse code and reset or power cycle your computer.
+To launch the SidecarT in CONFIGURATOR mode again, simply push the SELECT button for **more than a second** and power cycle your computer.
+The Raspberry Pi Pico W will blink the 'C' in morse code.
 It will boot again in CONFIGURATOR mode like in step 6.

 ## What's next?